Preston Shannon

 Key tracks

-Preston Shannon's music maintains a strong presence on radio, particularly on dedicated blues stations and classic soul FM broadcasts.
-His tracks are frequently featured on programs specializing in Southern roots music and the 1990s blues revival, keeping his sound alive for dedicated listeners.
+Preston Shannon's music maintains a strong presence on radio, particularly on dedicated blues stations, classic soul FM channels, and independent music radio stations that champion American roots music.
+His tracks are frequently featured in programming blocks highlighting modern blues guitarists and Southern soul.